 But there is a big limit to where you can get to.

 The biggest problem is that they will not be able to "learn on their own".

 As we have already explained, a person learns the most when that person is in "adventure mode.

-And the essence of learning in adventure mode is a proactive approach to learning based on the desire to "do" and "want".
+And the essence of learning in adventure mode is a proactive learning style based on the desire to do and want.

 When thinking about learning, the idea of protecting and not interfering with the "adventure mode" is very important.